Neats29/neats29.github.io/source/_posts/self-compassion.md

 Since so much of shame is centred around how we fear others perceive us, reminding myself that others think a whole lot less about me than I imagine, has helped a lot.

 The other lesson I’ve learned about self-criticism has had a huge impact on me.
 Every time I remind myself of this, my self-criticism disappears.
+And that is:

 **Self-criticism is part self-indulgence.**